Ryan Lofty: 2018–present

 In 2018, Lofty announced a collaboration with composer Jay Vincent, writing electronic music and songs for DreamWorks Animation's Harvey Street Kids, a Netflix Original series based on characters from the legacy Harvey Comics franchise.
 In an interview with Animation Magazine, Lofty and Vincent discussed writing and producing the songs featured in the show, voiced by guest stars Nick Lachey, Joey Fatone, Joey McIntyre and Shawn Stockman.
 The duo are co-composing another series for DreamWorks Animation that features electronic music genres such as “future bass, dubstep, grime, jungle, drum & bass, complextro and... riddim.”

 In 2019 the pair co-composed DreamWorks Animation's Cleopatra in Space and Netflix's Fast & Furious: Spy Racers, an animated spinoff of the blockbuster Universal franchise.
 Lofty previewed the Spy Racers score at CTNX Animation Expo ahead of the series premiere.

-In early 2023, on a visit to Disneyland in Anaheim, California, Lofty claimed that had he had been a park employee at Disney, he would be fired within a day.
-Thankfully, he is great at music.
-Boom.

 Licensing

 Lofty's single The Mountain (feat.
 Bonx) has been featured on television programs such as E!’s Dash Dolls and MTV's Real World: Go Big or Go Home.
 Higher (feat.
 Bestfriends) was featured on Season 14 of Bad Girls Club.
-An unreleased track from collaborative project BabeWave was licensed in an Apple Music Guided Tour and on season three of Daredevil (TV series).
+An unreleased track from collaborative project BabeWave was licensed in an Apple Music Guided Tour and on season three of Daredevil.
 Lofty has also completed custom work for brands such as Mountain Dew, Microsoft and Los Angeles Kiss Football via Future Vega, a publishing house he co-founded.